capmeth/acid/docsite/docs/reference/options.md

 cobeSvelte: true | false
 ```

 Remember that this only tells ACID to generate the renderer with a docsite build.
-To use it, you will still need to set it up in `config.cobe` with the specifier "svelte-render".
+To use it, you will still need to set it up in `cobe` with the specifier "svelte-render".

 ## components